AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 - Code generator: first draft done.
 - Control-flow opt: simple ones done

-  - Common block elmination: to do
+  - Common block elimination: done
-  - Block concatenation: to do
+  - Block concatenation: done
 - Adams optimisation: currently done in [compiler/cmm/CmmProcPointZ.hs](/trac/ghc/browser/ghc/compiler/cmm/CmmProcPointZ.hs), which is incomplete because it does not insert the correct CopyOut nodes.
 The Adams optimization should be divorced from this module and replaced with common-block elimination, to be done after the proc-point transformation.
 In principle this combination may be slightly less effective than the current code, since the selection of proc-point protocols is guided by Adams's criteria, but NR thinks it will be easy to get the common, important cases nailed.
-- Proc-point analysis and transformation: 'working' but incomplete and incorrect in the sense that CopyIn nodes are created without all the required dual CopyOut nodes.
+- Proc-point analysis and transformation: 'working' but largely untested.
 There is still no coherent plan for calling conventions, and the lack of such a plan prevents the completion of proc-point analysis, as in principle it should come up with a calling convention for each freely chosen proc point.
 In practice NR recommends the following procedure:

   - All optional proc points to be generated with no parameters (all live variables on the stack)
   - This situation to be remedied when the code generator is reorganized along the lines NR proposed in July 2007, i.e., the register allocator runs on C-- with calls (as opposed to C-- with jumps only) and therefore *before* proc-point analysis
 - Add spill/reload: Implemented to NR's satisfaction in [compiler/cmm/CmmSpillReload.hs](/trac/ghc/browser/ghc/compiler/cmm/CmmSpillReload.hs), with the proviso that spilling is done to *abstract* stack slots rather than real stack positions (see comments below on stack-slot allocation)
 - Stack slot allocation: nothing here but some broken bits and pieces.
 Progress in this arena is blocked by the lack of a full understanding of how to do stack-frame layout and how to deal with calling conventions.
 NR proposes that life would be simplified if *all* calls downstream from the Cmm converter were to be parameterless---the idea being to handle the calling conventions *here* and to put arguments and results in their conventional locations.
+John has done much of the work here already; the remaining bit is the actual layout of the stack slots.
-- Make stack explicit: to do
+- Make stack explicit: done.
-- Split into multiple CmmProcs: to do
+- Split into multiple CmmProcs: mostly done, just a bit of patching up remains.

 Norman's plan